morx3x/morx3x/README.md

 - 👋 Hello world ( ´∀｀)...
 - 👀 I’m interested in Animal and Nature.
-- 🌱 I’m currently learning GCP, Raspberry Pi and Arduino.
+- 🌱 I’m currently learning Engineering.
 - 💞️ I’m looking to collaborate on Animal Technology.
 - 📫 How to reach me: morx3x[@]gmail.com